Nami Matsuyama: 2018–2020: Chinese Taipei Open–first World Tour title

-Matsuyama began the 2018 season as a semi-finalists in the Swiss Open in the women's doubles with Shida.
-She reached her first final in the BWF World Tour in the Singapore Open, but she and her partner Shida were defeated by their teammate Ayako Sakuramoto and Yukiko Takahata.
-Matsuyama and Shida also suffered defeat to Sakuramoto and Takahata in the final of the Akita and Bangka Belitung Indonesia Masters, while in the Vietnam Open they lose to Misato Aratama and Akane Watanabe.
-Matsuyama and Shida claimed their first ever World Tour title in the Chinese Taipei Open by beating Ayane Kurihara and Naru Shinoya.
+Matsuyama began the 2018 season as a semi-finalist at the Swiss Open alongside partner Chiharu Shida.
+The pair reached their first BWF World Tour final at the Singapore Open, where they lost to teammates Ayako Sakuramoto and Yukiko Takahata.
+They also finished as runners-up to Sakuramoto and Takahata at the Akita Masters and the Bangka Belitung Indonesia Masters, while in the Vietnam Open they lose to Misato Aratama and Akane Watanabe.
+Matsuyama and Shida secured their first World Tour title at the Chinese Taipei Open by defeating Ayane Kurihara and Naru Shinoya.
 They ended the season ranked as world number 13.

-In 2019 Matsuyama and Shida winning two title in the U.S. Open and Korea Masters, as well as finalists in the Spain Masters and Swiss Open.
-In 2020, Matsuyama eleceted to Japan squad for the Asia Women's Team Championships, and won the gold medal after Japan beat South Korea in the final.
-Matsuyama and Shida best result in the World Tour were the semi-finalists in the Malaysia Masters.
+In 2019, Matsuyama and Shida won two titles at the U.S. Open and Korea Masters.
+They were also finalists at the Spain Masters and Swiss Open.
+During the 2020 season, Matsuyama was selected for the Japanese squad at the Asia Women's Team Championships, helping the team win gold against South Korea.
+On the World Tour, Matsuyama and Shida’s best result was a semi-final appearance at the Malaysia Masters.

-2021: Two title in the Indonesia badminton festival
+2021: Two titles at the Indonesia Badminton Festival

-Due to the COVID-19 pandemic, numerous tournaments on the BWF World Tour were either cancelled or rescheduled since 2020.
-Matsuyama was then included in the Japanese squad for the Sudirman and Uber Cup held in Denmark, where the team won the silver medals in both competitions.
-The pair of Matsuyama and Shida proved their prowess by winning two tournaments at the Indonesia badminton festival, the Indonesia Masters and Indonesia Open, and becoming runners-up at the BWF World Tour Finals held in Bali at the end of 2021.
-Shida made her debut in the World Championships in Spain together with Matsuyama, reaching the quarter-finals.
-For their achievements, they entered top 10 in the BWF world ranking.
+Following tournament disruptions caused by the COVID-19 pandemic, Matsuyama was selected for the Japanese squad at the Sudirman in Finland and Uber Cup in Denmark.
+She helped the team secure silver medals in both competitions.
+Partnering with Shida, she claimed back-to-back titles at the Indonesia Masters and Indonesia Open.
+The pair reached the final of the season-ending BWF World Tour Finals in Bali, finishing as runners-up.
+Matsuyama and Shida concluded the year by making their debut at the World Championships in Huelva, reaching the quarter-finals.
+Following these results, the pair entered the top 10 in the BWF world ranking.